 - the technology must be strongly resistant to cyberattacks, as personal data leakages are becoming the major reputational problem for corporations;

 - it shouldn’t take a long to launch, as the rapid development of middleware requires a quick launch of new insurtech products that will decrease the dependencies on legacy systems.

-These are three major elements to consider in the insurtech software development process.
+These are three major elements to consider in the insurtech app development process.
 Let’s take a closer look.

 Element 1: Digital Customer Orientation